Rainwater Harvesting Rebate Program

 Sechelt, BC V7Z 0A8

-SCRD will provide confirmation of rebate within 5 business days.
-Please allow 4 weeks for rebate cheque processing and mail out.
+The SCRD will provide confirmation of your rebate within five business days.
+Please allow four weeks for rebate cheque processing and mail out.